 Recipes and Cooking Congee with Bok Choy and Soy-Glazed Shiitakes Bok choy (aka pak choi), is a Chinese cabbage characterized by thick, clusted pale stalks and full, dark green leaves.
 It has a mild grassy flavor with a slight peppery kick.
 The low-calorie veggie makes a great addition to this soothing vegetarian recipe.
-By Juliana Hale Updated on July 19, 2022 Print Share Share Tweet Pin Email Photo: Carson Downing Prep Time: 15 mins Cook Time: 1 hrs Total Time: 1 hrs 15 mins Servings: 6 Yield: 6 cups congee plus 1 1/2 cups topper Jump to Nutrition Facts Ingredients 4 cup mushroom broth or vegetable broth 2 cup water 1 cup uncooked long grain white rice 2 tablespoon chopped fresh ginger 1 tablespoon minced garlic ¼ teaspoon crushed red pepper 1 tablespoon sesame oil 8 ounce shiitake mushrooms, stemmed and halved 3 heads baby bok choy, quartered lengthwise 2 tablespoon reduced-sodium soy sauce 1 teaspoon honey 3 green onions, bias-sliced 4 - 6 poached eggs*, optional Directions In a large saucepan combine broth, water, rice, ginger, garlic, and crushed red pepper.
+By Juliana Hale Updated on July 19, 2022 Print Rate It Share Share Tweet Pin Email Photo: Carson Downing Prep Time: 15 mins Cook Time: 1 hrs Total Time: 1 hrs 15 mins Servings: 6 Yield: 6 cups congee plus 1 1/2 cups topper Jump to Nutrition Facts Ingredients 4 cup mushroom broth or vegetable broth 2 cup water 1 cup uncooked long grain white rice 2 tablespoon chopped fresh ginger 1 tablespoon minced garlic ¼ teaspoon crushed red pepper 1 tablespoon sesame oil 8 ounce shiitake mushrooms, stemmed and halved 3 heads baby bok choy, quartered lengthwise 2 tablespoon reduced-sodium soy sauce 1 teaspoon honey 3 green onions, bias-sliced 4 - 6 poached eggs*, optional Directions In a large saucepan combine broth, water, rice, ginger, garlic, and crushed red pepper.
 Bring to boiling.
 Reduce heat and simmer, covered, 1 to 1 1/4 hours or until the mixture is a porridge consistency, stirring occasionally.
 Meanwhile, in a large skillet heat sesame oil over medium.
 Add mushrooms and cook until any liquid evaporates and they begin to brown, about 5 minutes.
 Add bok choy to skillet, cut sides down.
 Cook about 4 minutes or until crisp tender, turning occasionally.
 Add soy sauce and honey.
 Simmer, stirring occasionally, until mushrooms and bok choy are coated and liquid has nearly evaporated, about 3 minutes.
 Top congee servings with mushrooms, bok choy, green onions, and poached eggs, if desired.
 Poaching Eggs In a large skillet combine 4 cups water and 1 Tbsp. vinegar.
 Bring to boiling; reduce heat to simmering (bubbles should begin to break the surface of the water).
 Break an egg into a cup and slip egg into the simmering water.
 Repeat with three more eggs, allowing each egg an equal amount of space in the skillet.
 Simmer, uncovered, 3 to 5 minutes or until the whites are completely set and yolks begin to thicken but are not hard.
 Using a slotted spoon, remove eggs from skillet.
 Season to taste with salt and black pepper.
-Print Nutrition Facts (per serving) 174 Calories 3g Fat 32g Carbs 6g Protein Show Full Nutrition Label Hide Full Nutrition Label Nutrition Facts Servings Per Recipe 6 Calories 174 % Daily Value * Total Fat 3g 4% Sodium 342mg 15% Total Carbohydrate 32g 12% Total Sugars 3g Protein 6g Vitamin C 17.6mg 88% Calcium 77mg 6% Iron 2.3mg 13% Potassium 463mg 10% Folate, total 103.9mcg Vitamin B-6 0.3mg *The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
+Rate it Print Nutrition Facts (per serving) 174 Calories 3g Fat 32g Carbs 6g Protein Show Full Nutrition Label Hide Full Nutrition Label Nutrition Facts Servings Per Recipe 6 Calories 174 % Daily Value * Total Fat 3g 4% Sodium 342mg 15% Total Carbohydrate 32g 12% Total Sugars 3g Protein 6g Vitamin C 17.6mg 88% Calcium 77mg 6% Iron 2.3mg 13% Potassium 463mg 10% Folate, total 103.9mcg Vitamin B-6 0.3mg *The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.